janekb04/glfwpp/README.md

 }
 ```

 Make sure to disable building the examples by setting the option `GLFWPP_BUILD_EXAMPLES` to `OFF`, if you don't want them built, as they are built by default.
-Also remember to install [the necessary GLFW dependencies](https://www.glfw.org/docs/latest/compile.html), if you're on Linux.
 You can also consult [`cmake.yml`](https://github.com/janekb04/glfwpp/blob/main/.github/workflows/cmake.yml) to see the complete installation and building process of GLFWPP, its dependencies and the examples on Ubuntu, macOS and Windows.
 Examples may be found in the `/examples` directory.
 Alternatively, just copy-paste the headers and include `glfwpp.h` (not recommended).

 Note: To use functionality from `glfw3native.h`, `native.h` has to be included separately.